I know you read that headline right. Please hear me out straight white male comedian TikTok.

 To expand on the last submission, I have seen this take a few times on TikTok that if a female comedian/person of color made “Inside”, it would not have gotten the amount of support Bo has gotten.
 In the same vein, many audios have also been used by TikTok users to show that they are “woke” and accepting, but it actually shows the opposite.

 Now I have also started to see some discussion around Bo’s early career pop up on my “For You” Page as well.
 It’s important to recognize where someone has been wrong/done problematic things that have caused groups of people harm in a lot of ways.
 One of Bo’s songs that has gotten a lot of attention in recent months has been, “Problematic”.

-Before the song begins, Bo is watching a video of his younger self perform an older song of his from 2006 called, “My Whole Family”, with the premise being his whole family thinks that he is gay.
+Before the song begins, Bo is watching a video of his younger self performing an older song of his from 2006 called, “My Whole Family”, with the premise being his whole family thinks that he is gay.
 While someone could argue that it has to be contextualized with, “well comedy was just like that back then” and “everyone is so sensitive nowadays” this was not an isolated shtick, and jokes of this nature were present in his later specials in 2013 and 2016.
 It wasn’t just homophobia, there were also many bits that echoed racist rhetoric as well.

 In the TikTok above, the creator brings up that many college campuses of POC and LGBT-related groups protested him coming to their college because of his content.
 In the video, the creator shows a screencap from an article by The Columbia Daily Tribune in 2009.